As Spotify Prepares to Go Public, How Do Its Competitors Measure Up?

 iHeartRadio The largest radio network in the U.S., which is currently in bankruptcy proceedings but appears likely to continue as usual for the immediate future, reached the milestone of 110 million users for its app just this past January.
 Last year, it officially entered the on-demand streaming race by launching two new products: iHeartRadio All Access ($9.99) and Plus ($4.99) which boast different listening options and special features, such as playlist creation and offline listening.
 The company has yet to announce how many users have signed up for either.

 Deezer While the French company is strong internationally, it has struggled to find footing against its bigger competitors in the U.S., and a breakthrough does not appear imminent.
-It has 6.3 million users, according to a Midia Research report from October 2017.
+It does not disclose paid subscriber numbers but a rep tells Variety is has 14 million active users; according to a Midia Research report from October, it has 6.3 million subscribers.

 Tidal Mystery surrounds the number of subscribers the ostensibly artist-owned streaming service, which launched when Jay-Z acquired Aspiro, Norwegian parent company of a streaming service formerly known as Wimp, for $56 million in 2015.
 In September of that year, he tweeted that Tidal had hit the 1 million-member milestone, though internal payments to record labels cited in Norwegian publication Dagens Næringsliv said it was closer to 350,000; around six months later, Jay claimed it had reached the 3 million subscribers, which the Norwegian paper said was closer to a million; no further numbers have been circulated.
-The company has played up its exclusive content — which includes videos, films and podcasts as well as music — and while it struggled with high-profile exclusives like Kanye West’s “The Life of Pablo” and Rihanna’s “Anti,” Jay was still able to sell a third of the company to Sprint last year based on a $600 million valuation.
+The company has played up its exclusive content — which includes videos, films and podcasts as well as music — and while it suffered some bumps with high-profile exclusives like Kanye West’s “The Life of Pablo,” Rihanna’s “Anti” and Jay’s own “4:44,” the rollouts for Beyonce’s “Lemonade” in 2016 and Deadmau5’s “Where’s the Drop” last week went smoothly.
+Whatever Tidal’s future may be, Jay is likely to come out ahead: Last year he was able to sell a third of the company to Sprint based on a $600 million valuation.